 How do Koreans Celebrate Valentine’s Day?

 On this day, convenience stores and supermarkets have large displays filled with all sorts of popular chocolates and even ready-made goodie baskets to purchase.
 Many stores and businesses are busy marketing their products in the early weeks of February or a week before Valentine’s day.

-How is Valentine’s Day celebrated in Korea?
+How is Valentine’s Day celebrated in South Korea?

 Couples go on dates on February 14th.
 It’s a happy and romantic day for couples.
 Although people may say that it’s not an important holiday, you should definitely pay attention to it if you are in a relationship with a Korean person.
 They may not care for themselves, but their peers or friends may ask them, and it’s better if they can say something about celebrating it if asked.